Our program has completed recruitment and filled our PGY2 Solid Organ Transplant Pharmacy Resident position for the 2024-2025 residency year.

 This PGY2 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-This PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into provision of patient care that improves medication therapy.
-Residents who successfully complete this PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.
+This PGY2 residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into provision of patient care or other advanced practice settings.
+Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-We currently offer one position for the PGY2 Transplant Pharmacy Residency.
+We currently offer one position for the PGY2 Solid Organ Transplant Pharmacy Residency.

 - Optimize outcomes in transplant recipients by providing evidence-based medication therapy as an integral member of the interdisciplinary team